aioqzone/aioqzone/README.md

 - `jssupport.jsjson.AstLoader` needn't outside processes.
 - To use `jssupport.execjs` and `jssupport.jsjson.NodeLoader`, you need to have `Node.js` installed (at least).
 - To use  `jssupport.jsdom`, you need to have npm packages `jsdom` and `canvas` to be installed.
+- Since `canvas` is used during passing captcha, you may need to config your font config properly.
+See [#45](https://github.com/aioqzone/aioqzone/issues/45) for details.

 ## Description